EternityForest/SG1/README.md

 ### radio.setChannelKey(uint8_t * key)
 This has to be a 32 byte random key that defines the channel.
 Only applies to SG1 messages.
 We ignore messages not for us.

+The first time you do this, the internal entropy pool gets encrypted with the key.

 ### radio.receiveDone()
 If we are recieving, return true and go to standby  got a packet.
 If not, start recieving.